As a kid, I used to tease my dad on road trips for tuning into the classic rock station. It just seemed so stereotypically old man-ish.

 Hetfield’s stated objective in life was to play music and get rich.
 Most of the rest of us probably need plans that are a little more concrete than that, but I’m a big believer in having broad, general goals while leaving yourself the flexibility to react quickly as conditions change.

-Looking at a less violent example, Amazon.com founder Jeff Bezos always imagined that his company would be much more than an online bookstore.
-He’s said that he always believed it would grow into the biggest retailer in the world.
+Looking at a less violent example, Amazon founder and CEO Jeff Bezos always imagined that his company would be much more than an online bookstore.
+He said that he always believed it would grow into the biggest retailer in the world.

 But when he founded the company in the mid-1990s, he couldn’t have predicted that he’d eventually utilize aerial drones or that he’d copy Uber’s business model of using part-time amateur drivers with Amazon Flex.
 Drones and Uber hadn’t been invented yet.
 These were tactical moves Bezos made along the way.